Omni Path Specification

 @coords |

-✅ | selector | Coordinate/stream selector (@* allowed) |
+optional | selector | Coordinate/stream selector (defaults to @*) |

 Subject identifiers